sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 ****

 Deals with the meaning of the eight-letter Mantra of Nārāyaṇa "Om namah Nārāyaṇāya.
 The meaning is that Tāra (Om) arises from Shakti and means So'ham ("I am He") Na and Mah are negatives.
 Nā is water, Rā is fire, Ya is air, Na is earth; and the last Ya is there as a caseending^(**3**) The Rishi of the Mantra is Sādhyanārāyana, the metre is Gayatri and the Devatā is Paramātmā.
-Verse 7 gives the [Dhyāna of Mukunda](# "A title of Vishnu as the Giver of Liberation.")
-In the Sādhana of this Mantra the body of the Sādhaka is the Pitha.
+Verse 7 gives the Dhyāna of Mukunda[^153] In the Sādhana of this Mantra the body of the Sādhaka is the Pitha.
 V. 12 says that when Nyāsa is done with the letters of this Mantra then the Mantrin becomes the object of his own worship for he is personally composed of the letters of the Mantra.

+[^153]: "A title of Vishnu as the Giver of Liberation."

  At v.
 60 the Mahāvishnu enumerates the ten Avātaras of Vishnu omitting Buddha and substituting Balarāma^(**4**).